Doing Business in Brazil

 The primary standards related to GMOs, their by-products and biosafety in Brazil are Law 11.105/05 (“National Biosafety Policy”) and its Decree 5.591/05, which establish safety standards and inspection mechanisms on construction, cultivation, production, handling, transport, transfer, import, export, storage, research, sale, consumption, release into the environment and disposal of GMOs and their by-products in the country.
 Other rules related to the issue may be found at http://ctnbio.mctic.gov.br/normas-e-leis.
 To conduct any activities with GMOs and their products in the Country, it is necessary the issue the Biosafety Quality Certificate (“CQB”) by Comissão Técnica Nacional de Biossegurança (the National Technical Biosafety Commission) (“CTNBio), an advisory deliberative multidisciplinary collegiate body, linked to the Ministry of Health, Science, Technology, Innovations and Communications.
 CTNBio is also responsible for monitoring the technical and scientific development and progress in biosafety, biotechnology and bioethics.

 In addition, they are bodies for registration and inspection of GMO-containing products and their by-products: Ministry of Agriculture and Livestock (“MAPA”), Instituto Brasileiro do Meio Ambiente e dos Recursos Naturais Renováveis (the Brazilian Institute of the Environment and Natural Renewables Resources (“IBAMA”) and the National Health Surveillance Agency (“ANVISA”).
+By Law 11.105/05, food and ingredients intended for human or animal consumption, which contains or are produced from GMOs or by-products in any percentage, must include information on their labels.
+Labeling is regulated by Decree No. 4.680/2003.

 Previously, only products with GMOs over 1% should have the information on the label.
 However, due to recent decisions rendered in two public civil actions, which dealt primarily with consumers’ right to information, the determination of labeling in any percentage has become mandatory for all products with GMOs.